MaxiKotti/MaxiKotti/README.md

 - 👋 Hi, I’m @MaxiKotti
 - 👀 I’m interested in running an AI on a RasPi
-- 🌱 I’m currently learning Biometrical engineering
+- 🌱 I’m currently studying Biomedical Engineering
 - 💞️ I’m looking to collaborate on AI image processing
 - 📫 How to reach me ...